gabrielandreato/backend.prototype/docs/GETTING_STARTED.md

 ---

-For compilation just have Visual Studio 2022 Installed.
-With the project open, make a restore of the packages restore nucket packages.
+* Visual Studio 2022 Installed.
+* MySql

 ### Informations

 ---

 The connection are in the appsettings.json files (appsettings.Development.json, appsettings.Staging.json,
 appsettings.Production.json).
+Configure it with your data string connection and credentials.

 #### Methods available.
 Follows SWAGGER of API where are the methods with description: - https://localhost:["port"]/swagger/index.html